 (1) Each candidate may appoint scrutineers to represent him at the scrutiny and count of votes at each place where such scrutiny and count are conducted.

-(2) An appointment under subsection (1) shall be made in writing and addressed to the Returning Officer, or Assistant Returning Officer, as the case may be.
+(2) An appointment under subsection (1) shall be made in writing and addressed to the returning officer, or assistant returning officer, as the case may be.

 (3) For each place where the scrutiny and count of votes are conducted, each candidate may appoint not more than —